 Oh, hi there.
 It’s been a little while.
 I just returned from a absofabulawesome trip to California and I’d be lying if I didn’t say I wasn’t a little sad to be back in cold snowy Boston (it was 70 degrees in San Fran and wine country every day we were there).
 And I haven’t quite come to terms with the fact that I have to go back to work tomorrow.
 Which means I have to be up at 6:00 a.m., which is going to feel like 3 a.m. to my poor west coast accustomed body.
 But trust me, I am not complaining because the trip was pretty perfect and well, I’m sure I’ll be writing a blog post or two about it.
 Especially about my dinner at French Laundry (and the fact that they invited me and Chris into the kitchen after our meal!!!).
 But for now, I’m going to talk about sandwiches.
 And peanut butter sandwiches at that.

 I actually had quite a few posts planned for when I was away, but then things got super busy at work and I didn’t end up having time to schedule them.
 So, I decided to just go off and enjoy my vacation and get posting when I returned!
-Back in college, one of my all-too-ften meals was grilled peanut butter and banana sandwiches.
+Back in college, one of my all-too-often meals was grilled peanut butter and banana sandwiches.
 I started thinking about them a couple weeks ago and then started craving them.
-So simple, but so comforting and perfect for when you want something easy for lunch or dinner.
-I decided to caramelize the bananas for a little extra kick, but if you’re feeling lazy (like I am nine times out of ten), just slice them up, obvi.
+So simple, but so comforting and perfect for when you want something easy or lunch or dinner.
+Or when you just get home from a super indulgent awesome vacation and just want something easy and satisfying.

 When I woke up on the morning we were leaving California, I swore I’d never eat again.
 Like ever, ever again.
 Then I realized that was totally unreasonable and that I’d probably just eat vegetables and fruits and drink green juices.
 But then I started this post and this sandwich looks pretty darn perfect to me.
 And then Chris brought me home buffalo wings for dinner and I ate them.
 So, there goes that.